 Thank you for your kind attention to Cordwood Construction.
 If you would like more information, please visit www.cordwoodconstruction.org

 Or email firstname.lastname@example.org

 *Additional information from Monte, should you wish to try this at home: I first cut the slices on a friend’s portable sawmill, then I sanded them with a jet drum sander.
 This brought them all to exactly 3/4 of an inch.

 When the pieces were all cut and fitted together on the floor, I numbered them on top.
-I numbered them left to right in rows from one side of the building to the other and each piece had two numbers, one the left side and one on the right.
-Example- first three pieces were numbered 1 2, 2 3, 3 4 When I put it back together and glued it down the 2 and the 2 side by side, next pieces 3 & 3, side by side and so on.
+I numbered them left to right in rows from one side of the building to the other and each piece had two numbers, one on the left side and one on the right.
+Example- first three pieces were numbered 1 2, 2 3, 3 4 When I put it back together and glued it down the 2 and the 2 side by side, next pieces 3 & 3, side by side, and so on.
 Once everything was glued to the floor.
 I sanded the whole floor with an orbital sander.
 It didn’t take much sanding because I had already put them through the drum sander.
 My cedar logs were cut and debarked over a year before I used them.
 After I sliced them they sat in my garage for 6 months.
 They were dry enough that I couldn’t get a moisture reading on them.
 I am guessing they were lower than 5%.
 Before I grouted l put two coats of the Minwax poly finish on the cordwood slices.
 I am so happy I did.
-The excess grout wiped off easily with a damp cloth.
-Two coats of Minwax poly floor finish before grouting is the reason the grout wiped up so easy.
+The excess grout was wiped off easily with a damp cloth.
+Two coats of Minwax poly floor finish before grouting is the reason the grout is wiped up so easily.
 Next was a quick sanding with an orbital sander with 220 grit sandpaper as recommended on the Minwax can, so my last finish coat will bond better.
 The sanding removed also the numbers that I wrote on the top of each piece.” -Monte Loomis www.cleanskulls.com